LucasLeRay/twitter-stream-aws/README.md

 # Twitter Stream AWS

+A serverless application to stream tweets into Elasticsearch and Kibana through AWS Kinesis Firehose.
+This stream uses a custom lambda function as a preprocessor to get the sentiment associated with the tweet (`NEUTRAL`, `POSITIVE`, `NEGATIVE` or `MIXED`) with AWS Comprehend.

+You have access to a Kibana domain through this URL: `${elasticsearch-domain-endpoint}/_plugin/kibana/`:

 ## Setup

-1. Create and setup an AWS account.
+1. Create and setup an AWS account and a Twitter Developer account.

 2. Install the [serverless framework](https://www.serverless.com).